 Our wood rings meet FIG competition specifications and are extremely strong, as a result of our 30-ply construction technique!
 Starting out with wood rings, will enable your gymnasts to begin meet ready, as they will already be fully familiar with the feel of the rings they’d use in competitions.

 From simply laughing and swinging with their friends, to turning upside down or “Skin the Cat” all the way up to the iconic Iron Cross, By GMR is happy to help you and your gymnasts swing as hard and as high as you like!

 Men’s artistic gymnastics pommel horse began as a practice proxy for the actual, living animal: equus caballus.
 The history of the pommel horse goes as far back as Alexander The Great and his Macedonian soldiers who used an early pommel horse to practice mounting the beasts they would ride into battle somewhere around 315 BC.

-The early pommel horse did not have the handles we see today in men’s gymnastics competition.
+The early pommel horse did not have the handles or pommels we see today in men’s gymnastics competition.
 Nor, did it offer the comfort of padding and leather.
 Instead, it was a simple wooden structure modeled after the animal’s back where the rider would sit.
 The Roman army, also, used the ancient predecessor to today’s sports pommel horse for practice mounting and dismounting living horses employed in military maneuvers.